elliotttmiller/ai_aim/README.md

 ## Overview

 **ai_aim** is a robust, modular, and extensible system for autonomous overlay, aim assist, and real-time data integration with any Windows game.
 The architecture is designed for universal use—supporting injection, overlay, and configuration for any game, not just the included Aim Trainer.
-The workflow is fully automated, requiring no manual code changes to the target game, and is adaptable for a wide range of use cases (aim assist, overlays, analytics, etc.).
+The workflow is **fully autonomous with zero hardcoding**, requiring no manual code changes to the target game, and is adaptable for a wide range of use cases (aim assist, overlays, analytics, etc.).

 ---